Advent Week 2 – Edwina Faithful Farmer – Luke 3:10-14

 This verse is striking in that John does not suggest religious practises, such as fasting or praying.
 John tells them to act fairly, not take more payment than they should, don’t rip people off, don’t lie about others and be content with what they have.
 He asks them to act justly and love compassionately while they wait.

-In communities where disruption such as natural disasters are common, there is an element of preparing and waiting in the everyday.
+In communities where natural hazards are common, there is an element of preparing and waiting in the everyday.
 The justice we want to see in our programs in the everyday and while we wait, is that people with disabilities begin to experience opportunities equal to others.
 This means seeing justice in our time, as we wait.

 When it comes to preparing for disasters, inclusion of people with disabilities is crucial.
 One of CBMs programs on the floodplain of Bangladesh is a great example where people with disabilities, their local community and the government have together built community preparedness and resilience to flooding.